IDBrowserUseCases/docs/src/scenarios/MultilateralFederation.md

 ### Description Of The Flow
-A full design of the data flows used to support a central SAML discovery service are available here: <https://docs.google.com/presentation/d/1emWsyTn6trMRCCNbTHrGHYHrajtHfOZl0--T70BFe_o/edit#slide=id.p>
+A full design of the data flows used to support a central SAML discovery service are available here: <https://docs.google.com/presentation/d/1h3XQ6BtTQ7KJkBQkIkWjktp3RXqHDXEKsa5ymrjzA-k/edit#slide=id.p>

+This flow writes to browser local storage via a dedicated component which loads a non-displayed iFrame.

 ### Intended User Experience